PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 # Implementing Real-Time Chat Services

-In the last tutorial we looked at how we can setup real-time sessions as well as the matchmaking request used to find players for your real-time sessions.
+In the last tutorial, we looked at how we can setup real-time sessions as well as the matchmaking request used to find players for your real-time sessions.
 In this tutorial, we'll start some real-time programming to implement a peer-to-peer chat system.
 This will be done as an introduction to sending/receiving real-time packets and before we move on to multiplayer network programming in the next tutorial.

 ## Introduction